ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.knx/README.md

 ### 1.0.15 (2018-07-18)
 * change ChID on reconnect
-* on Startup read wait for response of Statechannel or timeout
+* on Startup read wait for response of State channel or timeout

 ### 1.0.13 (2018-07-04)
-* elemination of special signs while importing
+* elimination of special signs while importing
-* small bugfixes
+* small bug-fixes

 ### 1.0.12 (2018-06-19)
 * reduced and sorted log output
-* small bugfixes
+* small bug-fixes
 * NEW Feature: request State/Val of stateObject from KNX-Bus

 ### 1.0.11 (2018-05-27)